Sarsaparella/FreeMetagenomics_2.0/phase_0/README.md

 4. performing an assembly of scaffolds;
 5. mapping filtered reads to scaffolds.

+> ❗Please, find a Snakemake file tailored to the Tara Ocenn data here and instructions to its installment in the [./set_up/cluster_set_up](https://github.com/GusevaPolina/FreeMetagenomics/blob/main/set_up/cluster_set_up.md) file

 ## Step 1: cleaning reads
 > Sequencing reads from all metagenomes were quality filtered using BBMap (v.38.71) by removing sequencing adapters from the reads,